Della Pietra Foundation

 • Public university preference: Despite Ivy League backgrounds, trustees explicitly value public universities' ability to "reach more students"

-• Long-term partnership approach: Pattern shows sustained multi-year support to same institutions (especially Stony Brook) rather than one-off grants to many organizations
+• Long-term partnership approach: Pattern shows sustained multi-year support to same institutions (especially Stony Brook) rather than one-off grants to many organisations

-• Youth development priority: Significant investment in programs for gifted high school students in mathematics, reflecting concern about STEM pipeline
+• Youth development priority: Significant investment in programmes for gifted high school students in mathematics, reflecting concern about STEM pipeline

 • Leverage opportunities valued: Willingness to participate in matching grants that multiply impact